KJP61/kijope/docs/blog/posts/2024-08-12-My-Second-post.md

 # My second blog post

-Today i also learned about Git Lens and Git Kraken
+Today i also learned about GitLens and GitKraken